Nikolai Bezzubov: World War II

 After Operation Barbarossa began, then-Major Bezzubov graduated from the course and was appointed commander of the 3rd Rifle Regiment of the 1st Moscow People's Militia Rifle Division (Leninsky District).
 After being brought up to strength and equipped, the division joined the 33rd Army of the Reserve Front and took positions in the region of Spas-Demensk, where it entered combat.
 In five days of fighting encircled by superior German forces, the division managed to inflict significant losses in manpower and equipment through a stubborn defense and constant counterattacks.
 In the region of Roslavl, the division broke out of encirclement and fought its way back to Soviet lines at Tarutino.
 The division was redesignated as the 60th Rifle Division on 26 September, and his regiment accordingly became the 1283rd Rifle Regiment.
-During the Vyazma defensive operation in early October, the division fought on the line of the Desna in the region of Kholmets, and in the face of the German advance retreated to the region northwest of Spas-Demensk.
+During the Vyazma defensive operation in early October, the division fought on the line of the Desna in the region of Kholmets, and in the face of the German advance retreated to the region northwest of Spas-Demensk, where it was encircled.
+Bezzubov led a detachment of 150 men out of the encirclement in the region of the Tashirovo bend northwest of Naro-Fominsk, near the sector of the 1st Guards Motor Rifle Division's 175th Motor Rifle Regiment, on 22 October.
+33rd Army commander Mikhail Yefremov ordered Bezzubov to take command of a detachment consisting of his group and the leaderless remnants of the 1289th Rifle Regiment of the 110th Rifle Division, who had just fought their way out of encirclement in the vicinity.
+Bezzubov's detachment was tasked with defending along the eastern bank of the Nara to the right of the 175th Motor Rifle Regiment.
+His detachment played a major role in the defense of Naro-Fominsk.

+When the forward units of the German 258th Infantry Division reached the settlements of Tashirovo and Novinskoye, five to six kilometers northwest of Naro-Fominsk, on the night of 21–22 October, Bezzubov's detachment of a few hundred men, equal to two battalions, was the only unit between them and the city.
+That night, reinforcements were brought up and Yefremov ordered an attack to push the Germans back from the outskirts of Naro-Fominsk.
+But due to a lack of intelligence on the German strength, Yefremov's objectives proved unrealistic.
+After a short artillery bombardment, Bezzubov's detachment attacked at 05:30 in the region of Konopelovka, seeking to take a bridgehead on the western bank of the Nara near Tashirovo.
+The 258th Infantry Division easily repulsed his attack and the detachment retreated back to the eastern bank.